briansworth/dev/_posts/2019-7-27-OpenWrt-on-HyperV.md

 ```

 In this file, I have configured my 'wan' interface,
-to be on the same network as my host machine.
+which is on the same network as my host machine,
-This allows it to be on my lab network with internet access,
-and be assigned an IP Address from my router.
+to use DHCP and be assigned an IP Address from my router.
 My 'lan1' interface is using my internal VM Switch, giving it access
 to my VMs using the same VM Switch.
+I will be assigning it a static IP, along with the other network configuration.

 <p>
   Once you have your network settings just right, restart the network deamon.